-Mission: Colorado People’s Alliance (COPA) is a racial justice, member-driven organization dedicated to advancing and winning progressive social change locally, statewide and nationally.
+Mission: Colorado People’s Alliance (COPA) is a racial justice, member-led organization dedicated to advancing and winning progressive social change locally, statewide and nationally.
 COPA builds power to improve the lives of all Coloradans through leadership development, organizing and alliance building.

 History and Overview: Colorado People’s Alliance was founded the winter of 2015 to honor the legacy and shared histories of Rights for all People (RAP) and Colorado Progressive Coalition (CPC).
 Rights for All People was founded in 1995 by a group of attorneys and activists in response to the growing immigrant population as well as the growing anti-immigrant sentiment in the state of Colorado.
 Colorado Progressive Coalition was founded in 1996 to fight, build, and win progressive change for Colorado voices that refuse to be marginalized.
 Over the years, both CPC and RAP achieved victories in the areas of immigrant rights, health care access, transportation access, payday-lending reform, minimum wage, police accountability and more.

 Colorado People’s Alliance started with a commitment to racial justice, community-led organizing and to working with those most directly impacted by the issues.
 We work to build power to improve the lives of all Coloradans through leadership development, organizing and alliance building.
 We are working for climate, economic and immigrant justice.

 Leadership Development – we believe that those who are most directly impacted by the issues should be at the front lines leading the work for change, which is why we have a member-led model.
 We provide different leadership trainings throughout the year in order to support community in having the tools necessary to become leaders in their community and be the best advocates they can be for themselves, their families and their community.